zulip/zulip/help/view-images-and-videos.md

     <kbd>Z</kbd> and <kbd>Z</kbd> to zoom in and out of the image.
 Use
     <kbd>V</kbd> or <kbd>Esc</kbd> to **close** the image viewer.

+{tab|mobile}

+1. Tap an image preview or file name to open the **image viewer**.

+1. You can interact with the image.

+    * Zoom in and out of the image

+    * Pan the image if you are zoomed in

+    * Tap the **ellipsis** (<i class="zulip-icon zulip-icon-more-vertical-spread"></i>)
+      in the bottom right corner of the app to download the image, share it to other apps, or share a link to the image

+1. Tap the **X** in the upper right corner of the app to close the image viewer once you are done.

 {end_tabs}

 ## Use the video player